LucasJanin/Home/Projects/StandingDeskAutomation/README.md

 # Ikea Standing Desk #

-I'm using the Ikea Idasen ESPHome Component :https://github.com/j5lien/esphome-idasen-desk-controller
+I'm using the Ikea Idasen ESPHome Component (https://github.com/j5lien/esphome-idasen-desk-controller) My target was to change position in between sitting and standing every x minutes.
+But this motion shuld be paeninng when I'm note front of my computer (water, bathroom,..).
+This sould be only apenning during the day.

 My configuration is :